 I think I’m at a point in my life where I don’t want to take a flight if it’s not direct.
 My Nashville trip a few months ago had a layover since I was leaving from a smaller regional airport and that wasn’t great.
 This time, we flew out of LaGuardia in NYC which meant a ~2 hour train ride into the city beforehand but it was worth it to fly directly into Denver without a layover.

 The flight itself was smooth, arrived on time and we were soon on our way to downtown Denver in our rental car.

 This was the first time I’d be staying in an airbnb and after our experience here, it definitely won’t be the last.

 The fact that there were five of us meant that it made more sense to rent an apartment versus getting two separate rooms at a hotel.
 We got a great two bedroom loft right in the heart of the River North district.
 This part of Denver, known as RiNo is the hip artsy area and is within walking distance to a bunch of restaurants, shops and even Coors Field.

 The place we stayed in was pretty damn awesome.
 It was a tall two floor brick building with the second floor being a loft that looked down into the living area.
 The furniture was cool and comfortable and the kitchen modern and functional.

 There was exposed brick everywhere and the two bathrooms were clean and large.
 There was enough sleeping for five and a large enclosed private courtyard.
 The best part was that it had its own garage so parking was never a problem.

-As you can see the place had lots of open space, a ton of windows and a lot of natural light.
+The place had lots of open space, a ton of windows and a lot of natural light.
 It was within walking distance to a bunch of cool places and as soon as we got settled in, we walked over to a place my brother(who’s a big food nut) told me about to get some lunch.

 Along the way, we looked at all the cool building art that was displayed all around the neighborhood.